ViennaRNA/VEEnext/README.md

 This repository contains a [nextstrain](https://nextstrain.org) community build of Venezuelan equine encephalitis virus (VEEV) that is accessible [here](https://nextstrain.org/groups/ViennaRNA/VEEVnext).
 Alternatively, you can drag & drop the [VEEV.json](auspice/veev.json) file directly at [auspice.us](https://auspice.us).

-Data in this community build rely on publicly available CHIKV genomes from NCBI Genbank.
+Data in this community build rely on publicly available VEEV genomes from NCBI Genbank.
 New releases are published on an irregular basis when a reasonable amount of novel sequences are available.

-Automated lineage designations was performed by using [AUTOLIN](https://jmcbroome-automated-lineage-json-streamlit-app-3adskh.streamlit.app/) under default settings.
+Automated lineage designations were performed by using [AUTOLIN](https://jmcbroome-automated-lineage-json-streamlit-app-3adskh.streamlit.app/) under default settings.

 ## Citation
 If you use data provided in this repository in your own work please link back to this site - Thank you!